-Whether it's spaghetti sauce from dinner or a health drink at breakfast, tomato stains stink.
+Whether it is spaghetti sauce from dinner or a health drink at breakfast, tomato stains stink.
 Their pungent smell only increases if they are left to sit.
 But, the main problem with tomato stains is that they can be very difficult to remove.
-Here's how to get rid of your red stained mess in a few easy steps.
+Tomato has tannins that stain fabrics easily, and if the stain was caused by tomato sauce, one of the components of tomato sauce is oil.
+The good news is you can remove the stain at home.
+However, do not put a tomato-stained garment in the dryer until the stain is fully removed, the heat can permanently set the stain.
+Take a look at how you can get rid of your red-stained mess from fabric in a few easy steps.

 - Spoon or butter knife

 - Heavy-duty liquid laundry detergent or mild dish soap

 If the stain contains oil, such as from a pasta sauce or tomato sauce, treat the oily part first with some mild dish detergent before proceeding with the directions.
 If you are not sure if the sauce contains oil, a spaghetti sauce that contains any kind of meat will be oily.
 You must remove the oil first before you can deal with the tannin stain from the tomato.

 Remove Excess Tomato Sauce

 Remove as much of the excess tomato sauce as possible from the fabric.
 Try a spoon or the back of a butter knife.
 These tools will not damage your clothing, and they will help remove the excess sauce.
 It is tempting to skip this step, but if you do, you may end up accidentally staining other areas of the fabric with the excess tomato.

 Run cold water through the back of the stain as quickly as possible.
 This will force the stain back out through the fabric.
 Do not run it through the front of the tomato stain, which will only force it more deeply into your clothing.
 Run the cold water for 10 to 15 minutes or until it seems like the water is running clear.